GABA: Pharmacology

+Receptors as drug target

 Drugs that act as allosteric modulators of GABA receptors (known as GABA analogues or GABAergic drugs), or increase the available amount of GABA, typically have relaxing, anti-anxiety, and anti-convulsive effects (with equivalent efficacy to lamotrigine based on studies of mice).
 Many of the substances below are known to cause anterograde amnesia and retrograde amnesia.

+GABA and anesthetics

+Lots of general anesthetics work by changing how GABA acts in the brain.
+Drugs such as propofol, etomidate, barbiturates, and many gases like isoflurane and sevoflurane cause GABAa receptors to become more active.
+When these receptors become more active, GABA open chloride channels for a longer time, which causes nerve cells to be less likely to send signals.
+GABAa receptors can become desensitized to GABA and stop opening when the ligand is attached.
+Anesthetics work in two main ways: enhancing the effectiveness of GABA molecules, and manipulating the GABAa receptor to become less susceptible to desensitization.
+The slowing of brain activity from increased chloride movement causes the body to calm down, become drowsy, and eventually end up in an unconscious state that is needed for surgery.
+Some anesthetics can even activate GABAa receptors without GABA even being present.
+The various types of GABA receptors have drug specific reactions which cause the differing effects of anesthetics.

+Adding exogenous GABA

 In general, GABA does not cross the blood–brain barrier, although certain areas of the brain that have no effective blood–brain barrier, such as the periventricular nucleus, can be reached by drugs such as systemically injected GABA.
 At least one study suggests that orally administered GABA increases the amount of human growth hormone (HGH).
 GABA directly injected to the brain has been reported to have both stimulatory and inhibitory effects on the production of growth hormone, depending on the physiology of the individual.
 Consequently, considering the potential biphasic effects of GABA on growth hormone production, as well as other safety concerns, its usage is not recommended during pregnancy and lactation.

-GABA enhances the catabolism of serotonin into N-acetylserotonin (the precursor of melatonin) in rats.
+GABA enhances the catabolism of serotonin into N-acetylserotonin (the precursor of melatonin) in rat pineal glands (removed from the body, ex vivo).
+It also depolarizes the GnRH-producing neurons ex vivo via their GABA_{A} receptors.
+Melatonin modulates the strength of depolarization caused by the GABA_{A} receptors ex vivo (rat brain tissue).
 It is thus suspected that GABA is involved in the synthesis of melatonin and thus might exert regulatory effects on sleep and reproductive functions.